CalyxOS/calyxos.org/pages/docs/guide/security/identifiers.md

 Permanent Device Identifiers
 ----------------------------------------

 The device identifiers cannot be changed, and thus pose the greatest potential privacy impact.
-Fortunately, these identifiers are only available to a certain apps:
+Fortunately, these identifiers are only available to certain apps:

 * Operating System
 * Dialer